neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

  `./activate_nandip_python.sh`

- or double click the link on the desktop.
+ or double click the NanoDip link on the desktop..

-In both cases you will obtain the NanoDip UI in chromium with the features described above.
+In both cases chromium will start.
+Please press "F5" or refresh.
+You will see the NanoDip UI in chromium with the features described above.